webix-hub/docs/data/api/refs/ui.excelviewer_events.md

 - api/link/ui.excelviewer_onbeforecolumndrag_event.md - fires the monent you start dragging the column from its source potition
 - api/link/ui.excelviewer_onbeforecolumndrop_event.md - fires the moment you drop the column to its target position
 - api/link/ui.excelviewer_onbeforecolumndroporder_event.md - fires the moment you drop the column over the target area
-- api/link/ui.excelviewer_onbeforecolumnhide_event.md -
+- api/link/ui.excelviewer_onbeforecolumnhide_event.md - fires before a column is hidden in datatable
-- api/link/ui.excelviewer_onbeforecolumnshow_event.md -
+- api/link/ui.excelviewer_onbeforecolumnshow_event.md - fires before a column is shown in datatable
 - api/link/ui.excelviewer_onbeforecontextmenu_event.md - fires before the context menu is called in the item area
 - api/link/ui.excelviewer_onbeforedelete_event.md - fires before item deleting
 - api/link/ui.excelviewer_onbeforedrag_event.md - fires before the mouse button is pressed and the cursor is moved over a draggable item